geohotstan/tinycorp-meetings/last-week-in-tinycorp/2024-11-11/meeting-transcript.md

 As long as, yeah, this should be totally dealt with at a different abstraction layer.
 We just need to be able to, yeah, like, like, mmap the USB.
 We looked a bit into those NVMe chips and they were kind of annoying, but there's some FPGA solutions for this too.
-I love the idea of being able to plug an AMD GPU in over USB to anything and then having tiny grad run on that.
+I love the idea of being able to plug an AMD GPU in over USB to anything and then having tinygrad run on that.
 Wow.
 This is actually doable now.
 That's exciting.